opendatasoft/slate/source/includes/_processing.md

 ## Append a new processor to a dataset

-This endpoint of for creating a new processor for the dataset.
+This endpoint is for creating a new processor for the dataset.
 The processor will be appended to the end of the processing stack.

 > Definition